Page 63 – 66

 Carey has a lovely face with really kind eyes and a gentle manner and is here to help in any way he can.
 He asks how we are feeling and what we might need.
 He chats to us about our kids and our family and reminds us that this situation is tough on everyone.
 Psychologists and councillors are available through the hospital for anyone who needs them.

 After handing me some pamphlets, Carey looks square at me and asks how I am.
 I tell him I’m OK.

 “This is hard on you, too, because everything will fall on you!
 You will be taking on double the load.
 When he sleeps through the day, you sleep too.
 You have to take care of yourself!”
 He says compassionately.

 We chat for a bit longer, and then he returns to his desk.

 Bren is starting to fade in and out a bit, he is now receiving his magnesium infusion, and it seems like the drugs are taking effect.
 He looks pale.
 I ask if he would like some Reiki, and he says yes.

 I stand behind his chair to place my hands on his forehead and feel the energy start to flow.
 Within minutes I notice he is sweating.
 He tells me he feels like throwing up.
 I stop what I’m doing to grab a vomit bag and press the nurse’s bell.

-It feels like an out of body experience as I watch everyone move around very quickly in slow motion.
+It feels like an out-of-body experience as I watch everyone move around quickly in slow motion.
 The small room fills with nurses, and they spill into the hall.
 Someone calls for the ‘cart.’
 This is serious.
 I feel my heart stop.